haer0248/catpalm-wiki-v2/docs/en_us/item/land_book.md

 Your player name=ABDEFGHILMPRSTUVY
 ```

-Allow all players to fly：
+Allow all players to fly:
 ```yaml
 (ALL)=Y
 Your player name=ABDEFGHILMPRSTUVY